sarahcritchley/copilotstudioguidebook/I want learn how to build copilots/Chapters/Copilot Studio Plugins.md

 ![Image of Power Automate interaction with Copilot Studio Step 2](https://github.com/sarahcritchley/copilotstudioguidebook/blob/main/I%20want%20learn%20how%20to%20build%20copilots/Images/connector-plugin-example-step2.png?raw=true)

-// The YAML code is provided for illustratory purposes only for this example topic (and also the example used in the 'Power Automate Flows' example below) is available in the YAML code files in this reposortory.
+// The YAML code is provided for illustratory purposes only for this example topic is available in the samples folder.
 This topic will not work straight away as your own connection needs to be created within your environment, and you will likely get errors if you attempt to paste in the YAML without a connection to the connector used in the sample has not yet been created.

 ### Plugin Actions (Coming soon)